-Following the successful completion of this apprenticeship standard, apprentices may wish to progress their career to the Leader in Adult Care Apprenticeship to support personal development and progression.
+On completion of the apprenticeship, progression could be into a Lead Adult Care Worker position.
+Following the successful completion of this apprenticeship standard, apprentices may wish to progress to complete the Lead Adult Care Worker Apprenticeship to support career and personal development and progression.